On the (super)additivity of simplicial volume: Abstract

 \section{Abstract}

-We show that the simplicial volume of aspherical manifolds is superadditive with respect to gluings along certain aspherical submanifolds of the boundary.
-As an application, we generalize to higher dimensions a result of Soma about gluings of 3-manifolds along incompressible annuli in the boundary.
+We show that the simplicial volume is superadditive with respect to gluings along certain submanifolds of the boundary.
+Our criterion applies to boundary connected sums and 1-handle attachments.
+Moreover, we generalize a well-known additivity result in the case of aspherical manifolds.
 Our arguments are based on new results about relative bounded cohomology and pairs of multicomplexes, which are of independent interest.